 - init()

 - startChat()

-- startCallback()

 - sendInviteResult()

 - onAccept()

-Generally, you will need to work inside the startChat() or startCallback() functions, but you can also make additional changes in other functions.
-For example, if you need to integrate another type of media besides chat or callback, you can use onAccept() to extend the number of medias the invite supports.
+Generally, you will need to work inside the startChat() function, but you can also make additional changes in other functions.
+For example, if you need to integrate another type of media besides chat, you can use onAccept() to extend the number of medias the invite supports.
 You must also be sure to make any necessary changes in the Engagement Logic Strategy.